A typical appliance repair emergency might be a leak or smoke or even a fire coming from the household appliance.

 In the event of an appliance emergency, unplug the appliance right away and then call Ward Appliance Repair for local appliance repair in Atlanta.
 If there is an electrical fire resulting from one of the appliances inside of your home, we advise calling the town fire department before attempting to put out the fire yourself.

 An electrical fire from an appliance is scary and very dangerous, but there are a few steps to be prepared in case of an emergency.
 If an appliance is in flames, it’s important not to panic and remain calm.
-Follow these simple guidelines below to keep your house safe from electrical fires.
+Follow these simple guidelines below to keep your house safe from electrical fires before finding appliance repair near me to safely fix the problem.

 You can prevent electrical fires before they start by following some simple guidelines for appliance safety in a home.
 Do not plug more than two electrical devices into one outlet—the wiring can get overloaded and spark a fire, especially if there’s debris like clothes or paper nearby the electrical outlet.